Graylog2/graylog-ansible-role/README.md

   remote_user: ubuntu
   become: True
   vars:
-    # Graylog2 is not compatible with elasticsearch 5.x, so ensure to use 2.x (graylog3 will be compatible)
+    # Graylog is compatible with elasticsearch 5.x since version 2.3.0, so ensure to use the right combination for your installation
-    # Also use version 0.2 of elastic.elasticsearch (ansible role), because vars are different
+    # Also use the right branch of the Elasticsearch Ansible role, master supports 5.x.
     es_major_version: "5.x"
     es_instance_name: 'graylog'
     es_scripts: False